 Hub and Spoke Connection

-iPaas (Integration Platform as a service)
+iPaas (Integration Platform as a Service)

-iPaas, also called Integration-as-a service is a set of cloud-based integration solutions for building and deploying integrations in the cloud.
+iPaas or integration-as-a-service is a set of cloud-based integration solutions for building and deploying integrations in the cloud.
 You can integrate your systems, data, and processes as an all-inclusive package, which is accessible through common interfaces.

 Hybrid Integration Platform (HIP)